How to Lower Blood Sugar: Discover 6 Easy Ways

 Preventing diabetes, especially type 2, is possible with healthy lifestyle choices.
 Here’s how:

-Exercise regularly to keep your body weight in check.
+Exercise regularly to maintain your body weight.

 Avoid smoking and drinking excess alcohol, which can increase the risk of diabetes.